kunhwiko/concepts/systems/networks-part-1.md

 Step 6) If packet goes through default gateway, the L2 header is rewritten (i.e. L3 header is preserved) and the above process is repeated.
 ```

-##### DHCP Server
+##### Dynamic Host Configuration Protocol (DHCP)
 ```
-DHCP helps a machine learn its own IP address, IP addresses of local DNS servers, gateway routers (i.e. default gateway), and subnet mask.
+DHCP servers helps a machine learn important information that is crucial to get packets into the Internet:
+  * Host's IP address
+  * DNS server's IP address
+  * Default gateway's IP address
+  * Subnet mask

 Step 1) Host broadcasts a DHCP discovery ping.
 Step 2) DHCP servers respond with an offer response.
 Step 3) Host sends a request message specifying the DHCP server it will use.
 ```

-##### DNS Server
+##### Domain Name System (DNS)
 ```
-a) DNS servers act as a phonebook for finding the IP addresses of various sites.
+a) DNS servers act as a phonebook for translating domain names or email addresses to IP addresses.
 b) DNS servers are replicated for availability, and caches popular addresses.
 ```